 In the Equality Act religion or belief can mean any religion, for example an organised religion like Christianity, Judaism, Islam or Buddhism, or a smaller religion like Rastafarianism or Paganism, as long as it has a clear structure and belief system.

-The Act also covers non-belief or a lack of religion or belief.
+The Equality Act also covers non-belief or a lack of religion or belief.
+For example:

-- For example the Act protects Christians if they are discriminated against because of their Christian beliefs.
-The Act also protects people of other religions and those with no religion if they are discriminated against because of their beliefs.
+- the Equality Act protects Christians if they are discriminated against because of their Christian beliefs, it also protects people of other religions and those with no religion if they are discriminated against because of their beliefs

 What qualifies as a philosophical belief?

-The Act says that a philosophical belief must be genuinely held and more than an opinion.
+The Equality Act says that a philosophical belief must be genuinely held and more than an opinion.
 It must be cogent, serious and apply to an important aspect of human life or behaviour.
+For example:

-- For example, an employee believes strongly in man-made climate change and feels that they have a duty to live their life in a way which limits their impact on the earth to help save it for future generations.
-This would be classed as a belief and protected under the Act.
+- an employee believes strongly in man-made climate change and feels that they have a duty to live their life in a way which limits their impact on the earth to help save it for future generations: this would be classed as a belief and protected under the Equality Act

-The Act also says that a belief must also be worthy of respect in a democratic society and not affect other people’s fundamental rights.
+The Equality Act also says that a belief must also be worthy of respect in a democratic society and not affect other people’s fundamental rights.
+For example:

-- For example, an employee believes that white people are a superior race to others and tells their colleagues so.
-This would not be classed as a belief protected under the Act.
+- an employee believes that white people are a superior race to others and tells their colleagues so: this would not be classed as a belief protected under the Equality Act

 Different types of religion or belief discrimination